AnWalbroel/CSSC/clear_sky_sonde_comparison_README.txt

 	- Assign "path_raw_sondes = " to the path where the D<date>_PQC.nc (date in YYYYMMDD_hhmmss (e.g.
 		D20200207_175237_PQC.nc)) are located.
-	- Assign "data_out_path_halo = " where the gap-filled version (v01) shall be saved.
+	- Assign "path_halo_dropsonde = " where the gap-filled version (v01) shall be saved.
-	- Assign "path_BAH_data = " as the path where BAHAMAS measurements are stored because BAHAMAS measurements will partly be used as extrapolation target.
-(Eventually this must be adapted even more if the BAHAMAS data is still in its raw version.)
+	- Assign "path_BAH_data = " as the path where BAHAMAS measurements are stored because BAHAMAS measurements can partly be used as extrapolation target.
+If BAHAMAS data is not to be used or not available, set "path_BAH_data = None" , comment it out or remove it from the call of the function "run_dropsonde_raw_gap_filler".
 	- Wait for the execution to finish.

 3. Two options: Manually select and download SST data or assign location and time boundaries for an